-A material which is composed of thin and continuous strands is known as fiber.
-A fiber can be of two types: natural fiber and synthetic fiber.
-The fibers which are obtained from plants and animals are known as natural fibers whereas synthetic fibers are man-made fibers.
-Examples of natural fibers are cotton and silk whereas examples of synthetic fibers are: nylon, polyester, etc. Silk is a type of natural fiber or animal fiber.
+A material which is composed of thin and continuous strands is known as fibre.
+Fibre can be of two types: natural fibre and synthetic fibre.
+The fibres which are obtained from plants and animals are known as natural fibres whereas synthetic fibres are man-made fibres.
+Examples of natural fibres are cotton and silk whereas examples of synthetic fibres are: nylon, polyester, etc. Silk is a type of natural fibre or animal fibre.
 Silkworm is responsible for spinning of silk and it is reared to obtain silk.

 History of silk